taunsquared/taunsquared.github.io/_open-lab-notebook/08-graphic-novel-thesis-beta.md

 Unfortunately, even after receiving these statements, the directors have continued to veto Adam's desire to support this project with his lab budget, and have made it clear that group leaders at our institute do not have the autonomy to direct their own funding as they choose.

 Given such a harsh stance by our academic institution, and with the encouragement of many of our colleagues, Adam and I have decided to ask our wider community of collaborators and supporters for help.
 We will be launching a crowdfunding campaign to raise the money necessary to pay our artist collaborators what they were promised when they first signed onto the project - a reasonable compensation for their time and skills.
-If you would like to help us meet this goal, please join our mailing list to get updates on the crowdfunding campaign, and THANK YOU SO MUCH, from all of us working on *The First V.I.R.S.*!
+If you would like to help us meet this goal, please [JOIN OUR MAILING LIST](http://eepurl.com/gkXmLP) to get updates on the crowdfunding campaign, and THANK YOU SO MUCH, from all of us working on *The First V.I.R.S.*!

 ## Project License